connornishijima/connornishijima.github.io/_products/emotiscope.md

 **Your eyes can't see the tricks, just the results**

 The RGB LEDs are 1.5mm apart and only 1mm in size.
 Even though these tiny LEDs already have a high pixel density, I also use subpixel rendering techniques that allow me to move (the apparent position of) dots on the screen less than 0.1mm at a time.
-The effect gives the illusion of a display with a spatial resolution >250 DPI.
+The effect gives the illusion of a display with a spatial resolution >250 DPI while only having 16.93 DPI in reality.

 <iframe class="youtube-video" src="https://www.youtube.com/embed/HZR-9pEwA5I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>